 Roasted Pork Tenderloin

-This Roasted Pork Tenderloin is an easy way to prepare a lean protein for dinner that’s flavorful and pairs well with many different sides.
+This Roasted Pork Tenderloin is an easy way to prepare a lean protein for dinner that’s flavorful and pairs well with many different sides like Maple Glazed Carrots and Crispy Smashed Potatoes.
+It’s perfectly seared on the outside, but tender inside.
 It only takes 20 minutes to cook!

-Just as with beef tenderloin, pork tenderloin is a really lean cut, but relatively tender since it’s not a heavily used muscle.
+Just as with beef tenderloin, this is a really lean cut, but relatively tender since it’s not a heavily used muscle.
 Because it’s so lean, I like to flavor it with a marinade or at least with some spices, which I’ll go over further below.

-One really nice thing about roasted pork tenderloin is how well it goes with many different types of sides and dishes.
+One really nice thing about roasted pork tenderloin is how well it goes with many different types of sides and dishes, and I do recommend more elaborate sides for this protein.
+I love serving it with Greek Zucchini Salad, but this Mediterranean Quinoa Salad goes really well with it too.

-This Pork Tenderloin Marinade has olive oil, lemon, garlic, rosemary, and Dijon mustard:
+This popular Pork Tenderloin Marinade recipe on my blog has olive oil, lemon, garlic, rosemary, and Dijon mustard, and I highly recommend it if you don’t already have a marinade in mind.

-To cook the pork, heat a large ovenproof skillet over medium high heat, then sear the pork tenderloin all over for about 3 minutes total, until golden brown:
+To cook the tenderloin, heat a large ovenproof skillet over medium high heat, such as a cast iron or stainless steel pan.
+Then sear all over for about 3 minutes total, until golden brown:

 For the standard 1-lb or 1.25lb piece of pork tenderloin, usually no more than 10-15 minutes in a 450F oven.
 You want the interior temperature to reach 140F.